Nothing Compares arrives in UK cinemas on October 7th, 2022.

 In songs ranging from Troy to Never Get Old and Mandinka, O’Connor’s beliefs and experiences sat centre stage – each track an act of healing.
 She would shave her head as an act of rebellion against her record label and blur the boundaries of gender identity in a music industry where women were still viewed as sexual objects.
 It is, therefore, no wonder that O’Connor found her tribe in London through the LGBTQ+ community.
 O’Connor was ahead of her time, a pioneer who knew no fear and openly challenged the system even when society walked two steps behind her artistic vision.

 Kathryn Ferguson’s documentary reminds us that we need figures like O’Connor now more than ever – musicians and artists willing to wear their beliefs and values on their sleeves in the fight for change.
 Sińead O’Conner forged her own path despite the attempted control around her and never deserved the treatment she received in the press and broader media, but she defied the hate.
-As the documentary came to a close, I questioned whether such passion still existed in our music industry?
-Or whether artists are now afraid to say or do anything that may lead to their public cancellation?
+As the documentary ended, I questioned whether such passion still existed in our music industry.
+Or whether artists are now afraid to say or do anything that may lead to their public cancellation.
 The answers to these questions are complicated and rooted in a changing media landscape but equally urgent; therefore, I will leave you with another question: Would an artist like O’Connor make it through the industry today?

 Nothing Compares is a delicate yet bold portrait of the artist and the campaigner – a journey of bravery, artistry and defiance.